afsalthaj/xml-parser-4s/README.md

 A highly simplified xml-parser, that it may not solve whole of RFC, but just works for you if you consider xml as your config.

-The libraty is mainly made to avoid external library dependencies in zio-config.
+The library is mainly made to avoid external library dependencies in zio-config.

 The parser will be designed